 The Project is in the Portland State University (PSU) area and is generally bounded by SW Mill Street to the north, I-405 to the south and west, and SW Harbor Drive to the east.
 The project also includes work on W Burnside and SW Columbia streets.

-Construction is anticipated to begin in the fall of 2018 and take a year to complete.
+Construction is anticipated to begin as early as January 2019 and take a year to complete.

 This project will include both trenchless and trench excavation construction methods:

 - Cured-in-Place-Pipe Lining (CIPP) to repair the main line sewer pipes